brandonejhall/COMP1127_Project_Part_A/README.md

 PART C

-Part C of the project was geared towards creating a GUI for the management of  venues and promoters where the user had the ability to manipulate this data.This part of the project was done as a group with he two toher ontributors being **Giovanne Pinto and Ikobi Lynch**.
+Part C of the project was geared towards creating a GUI for the management of  venues and promoters where the user had the ability to manipulate this data.This part of the project was done as a group with he two oher contributors being **Giovanne Pinto and Ikobi Lynch**.